 In 2017, scientists were able to reverse grey hair in 14 patients using a new immunotherapy based cancer treatment.
 The before and after picture of one of the patients is extraordinary:

-Stem Cell Factor (SCF) Protein
+Stem Cell Factor (SCF) Protein and Hair Color

 In 2017, scientists at UT Southwestern Center in the US led my Dr. Lu Le found that a protein called stem cell factor (SCF) was essential for hair pigmentation.
 Full study here.